 It’s apparently a work in progress, but there are plenty of chapters already available, though it seems that the last one is a few months overdue right now.
 Nonetheless, the first few chapters are essential to grasp the basics and highly recommended.

-This is a very high quality book that has more advanced techniques and ways of doing things included, it’s still being edited / written and is set to be released at some point, later this year.
-You can view the official draft by following this link (PDF), you’ll be amazed at how much information there is to browse!
+This is a very high-quality book that has more advanced techniques and ways of doing things included, it’s still being edited/written and is set to be released at some point, later this year.

 It’s perfect for those learners who like to learn from illustrations and plenty of real-life examples.